davidmshore/InvestingEssentials/docs/accounts/types.md

 | **Spousal IRA**     | IRA for a non-working or low-income spouse                       | $6,500 ($7,500 if 50+)                             | Funded by the working spouse’s income; same contribution limits as standard IRAs; RMDs begin at age 73.               |

 #### Health Savings Account (HSA)
 - [HSAs](https://www.investopedia.com/terms/h/hsa.asp) are similar to traditional IRAs in terms of their tax advantage with a few additional perks.
 Withdrawals for medical expenses are tax free and may be drawn at any age.
 Otherwise, withdrawals used for non-medical expenses are taxed as ordinary income and subject to a penalty fee calculated as a percentage of the withdrawn amount.
-However, after the age of 65 there is no penalty for withdrawals for non-medical expenses, and these withdrawals are still taxed as ordinary income, just like a traditional IRA.
+However, after age 65 there is no penalty for withdrawals for non-medical expenses, and these withdrawals are taxed as ordinary income, just like a traditional IRA.
 Another difference from a traditional IRA, is that **required minimum distributions do not apply to HSAs**.
 - Younger, healthy individuals can take advantage of generally lower medical expenses and the **triple tax advantage of tax free contributions, growth and withdrawals for qualified medical expenses**.
 - Reimbursement rules for qualified medical expenses allow for the account holder to pay for medical expenses out of pocket and reimburse themselves at any point in the future, e.g., after the account has had time to compound and increase in value.
-Keep medical bills for future reimbursement.
-Reimbursements are allowed for medical expenses incurred after opening the HSA.
+Keep medical bills for future reimbursement. **Reimbursements are only allowed for medical expenses incurred after opening the HSA**.
 - There are caveats to opening and contributing to an HSA, like having a High Deductible Health Plan (HDHP).
 These plans have higher annual deductibles (minimum four figure dollar amounts for singles).
 The trade-off is that the monthly premiums for young people is often relatively cheap, so the extra money that would normally go toward paying higher premiums can be invested into an HSA to compound for future expenses.
-The account value at any point in time of an HSA will depend on the assets the investor chooses to purchase, similar to a retirement or brokerage account.
+The account value of an HSA at any point in time will depend on the assets the investor chooses to purchase, similar to a retirement or brokerage account.
 	- [Understanding HSA-eligible plans](https://www.healthcare.gov/high-deductible-health-plan/setting-up-hsa/) (healthcare.gov)
 	- The Motley Fool provides a summary of [HSA-Eligible Expenses](https://www.fool.com/retirement/plans/hsa/eligible-expenses/).
 IRS [Publication 969, Health Savings Accounts and Other Tax-Favored Health Plans](https://www.irs.gov/forms-pubs/about-publication-969) -> Distributions From an HSA states:
 >Qualified medical expenses are those expenses that would generally qualify for the medical and dental expenses deduction.
 These are explained in [Pub.
 502, Medical and Dental Expenses](https://www.irs.gov/forms-pubs/about-publication-502).

+- For a walkthrough HSA strategy, see [HSA – The Ultimate Retirement Account](https://www.madfientist.com/ultimate-retirement-account/) from Mad Fientist.

 **Table created by ChatGPT.**
 <!--